Intermesh/groupoffice7-docs/docs/01_REST_API/02_Create_a_module/07_Custom_fields.md

 ## Add a custom field with the API

-You can fetch a band now with custom fields by using the returnAttibutes query parameter:
+You can fetch a band now with custom fields by using the returnProperties query parameter:

 /bands/1?returnProperties=*,albums,customfields